 This was the case with one of the ClearScale’s clients in the healthcare space.
 The company has consistently made innovation a top priority, which is one reason why it’s become the world’s #1 healthcare provider.
-The client had a king-sized problem that required some hard choices, including considering a “lift & shift” migration.
+The client had a king-sized problem that required some hard choices, including considering a “lift and shift” migration.

 Over a span of many years, a large team of developers had created a heterogeneous, mission-critical application that was so complex, a single instance spanned over a hundred machines.
 The company wanted to base this application in new cloud environments, using Amazon Web Services (AWS).
 They also needed to maintain it on-premises, as well as in the cloud, which meant that underlying architecture couldn’t be changed.